google/balloon-learning-environment/docs/getting_started.rst

 ####################

 The BLE also includes examples for training
-`ACME <https://github.com/deepmind/acme>`_ agents, but these use their own binary.
-To train the QR-DQN agent with Acme on a single-GPU machine, use the following command:
+`acme <https://github.com/deepmind/acme>`_ agents, but these use their own binary.
+To train the QR-DQN agent with acme on a single-GPU machine, use the following command:

 .. code-block:: console

    python -m balloon_learning_environment.train_acme_qrdqn

-**Experimental:** To run distributed training of Acme's QR-DQN with Google cloud's Vertex AI, first follow the instructions
+**Experimental:** To run distributed training of acme's QR-DQN with Google cloud's Vertex AI, first follow the instructions
 `here <https://github.com/deepmind/xmanager#create-a-gcp-project>`_, and then run the following command: